OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

 .. code-block:: python

+    import pydantic

     from gufe.settings import Settings
-    import pydantic
-    from openff.units import unit
+    from gufe.settings.types import NanosecondQuantity

+    class SimulationSettings(SettingsBaseModel):
+        """Settings for simulation control, including lengths, etc...

+        """
+        minimization_steps = 5000
+        """Number of minimization steps to perform.
+Default 5000."""

+        equilibration_length: NanosecondQuantity
+        """Length of the equilibration phase in units of time."""

+        production_length: NanosecondQuantity
+        """Length of the production phase in units of time."""

+    class AlchemicalSettings(SettingsBaseModel):
+        """Settings specific to the particulars of this alchemical method.

+        """
+        ...

     class MyProtocolSettings(Settings):
         """Settings for an example Protocol.